Anthony Caro: Personal life

 In 1949, Caro married the painter Sheila Girling and they had two sons together: Timothy (born 1951), a zoologist; and Paul (born 1958), a painter.

 Death

 Caro was 89 when he died of a heart attack on 23 October 2013.
 He was lauded as a "gentle man with a pioneering spirit" by BBC arts editor Will Gompertz and "one of the greatest sculptors in the second half of the twentieth century" by Royal Academy of Arts chief executive Charles Saumarez Smith.
 He is buried in the churchyard of Worth Matravers, Dorset.
+Michael Fried remarked on his passing, "he was a life force of extraordinary magnitude and generosity, and simply calling him to mind is, and is likely to remain, a source of joy."